yanvow/adhd_ds/index.md

 ## Let us tell you a little story about data

 The CMU Movie Summary Corpus Dataset consists of 42,306 movie plot summaries and its meta data.
 It varies from drama to adventure all the way to fantasy and musicals.
-Distributing all genres just shows us how dramatic we like to be.

 {% include genres.html %}
+Drama, Comedy, Thriller/Action, Romance, and Horror are the kings and queens of the genre world!
+No shocker there, right?
+These categories always come out on top and dominate the charts.
+They're just too darn popular to ignore!

+We will create four datasets for analysis, focusing on the genres of drama, comedy, thriller/action, and horror.
+Horror was chosen over romance because romantic movies often overlap with both drama and comedy in their secondary genre classification

 ### Movie arcs
 By grouping the most common genres into the four main genres action, comedy, drama and horror, which are all very different from each other.
 But in this little data story, sentiment analysis plays the main role.
 For every movie, each sentence in the summary gets a continuous sentiment value assigned.
 This shapes the arc throughout the plot summary.